All Episodes

 He hasn't cut anybody's taxes.

-All he's done is kept them the same, and he has admitted Dick Durbin, Stenny Hoyer, all these guys are admitting that raising taxes right now would harm the economy.
+And he has admitted, Dick Durbin, Stenny Hoyer, all these guys are admitting that raising taxes right now would harm the economy.

-So we've got them on record.
+So we've got him on record.

-Raising taxes stifles economic growth.
+Raising taxes stifles economic growth, period.

 Doesn't matter.